 Ingredients

-- 1 lb ground chicken (can use ground pork too)
+- 1 pound ground chicken (can use ground pork or ground turkey also)

 - 1 tablespoon olive oil